-If you are one of the many keen on exploring the BPO industry in the country and have asked, “How to start a call center in the Philippines?”
-If so, you’ve come to the right place.
+If you are one of the many keen on exploring the business process outsourcing (BPO) industry in the country and have asked, “How to start a call center in the Philippines?”, this guide aims to show you how to create your own call center business in the Philippines: from registration to hiring employees and finding office space.

-Create a business plan
+Develop a comprehensive business plan

 Deciding to start a call center in the Philippines would take several steps and the first step is to create a business plan which would help anchor your business operations.